ptarmiganlabs/butler-sos-docs/content/en/docs/getting_started/operations/monitoring butler sos/_index.md

 2. The remaining InfluxDB properties of the config file are correctly configured.

 Assuming everything is correctly set up, you can then create a Grafana dashboard showing Butler SOS' memory use over time.
-You can also set up alerts in Grafana if so desired, with notifications going to most IM tools and email.
+You can also set up alerts in Grafana with notifications going to most popular IM tools and email.

 A Grafana dashboard can look like this.
 This particular chart is for the [Butler](https://butler.ptarmiganlabs.com) tool, but the concept for Butler SOS is the same.